 (f) When a flight is booked with Air Berlin Group (Air Berlin PLC & Co.
 Luftverkehrs KG, NIKI Luftfahrt GmbH, LTU Lufttransport-Unternehmen GmbH, Luftfahrtgesellschaft Walter mbH und Belair Airlines AG), a replacement passenger can only be named within two (2) hours before departure on the first leg in the flight.
 If a replacement passenger is named, a fee will be charged in the amount of EUR 50 for short and mid-length routes or EUR 100 for longer routes per person and route.
 In addition, any difference between the existing fare and the current fare, if greater, must be paid.

 (g) When a flight is booked with Germanwings, a replacement passenger can only be named up to two (2) hours before departure on the first leg in the flight.
-If a replacement passenger is named, a fee will be charged in the amount of EUR 35 for international routes or EUR 41.65 for domestic routes per person and route.
+If a replacement passenger is named, a fee will be charged in the amount of EUR of EUR 60 (domestic flights including VAT oder incl.) per person and route.
 In addition, any difference between the existing fare and the current fare, if greater, must be paid.

 (h) When a flight is booked with Lufthansa airlines, a replacement passenger cannot be named at any time.